jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 ### Understanding the `satis.json` File

 The `satis.json` file acts as the primary configuration file for the composer repository.
-If you followed along with the previous post, your the file should look something like the following:
+If you followed along with the previous post, your file should look something like the following:

 ```json
 {